 In 1180 the Porphyrogenita - daughter of Manuel I - Maria Komnene and her husband, the Caesar Renier of Montferrat, revolted against Manuel's second wife, Maria of Antioch, who became regent after his death, The Porphyrogenita Maria may have considered herself the rightful heir, as the elder child of Manuel; she was almost as old as her stepmother Maria.
 Maria and Renier gained the support of the Patriarch Theodosius I and used Hagia Sophia as a base of military operations.
 Alexios, Manuel's son by Maria and the recognized heir, had the patriarch arrested, leading to open warfare on the streets of Constantinople.
 Buildings around Hagia Sophia were demolished to allow for the movement of troops and fires threatened the church with destruction.
 Troops were climbing all over the ancient monuments in the city center and raining down missiles on their opponents below in the Augusteon.
 It was a touch and go situation.
 It didn't help that Maria's troops included many foreigners who were indifferent to the history and sanctity of Hagia Sophia.
 In this case there was a peaceful resolution to the conflict and troops were withdrawn.

 Just 23 years later, in 1203, Dandalo, the blind doge, of Venice diverted the Fourth Crusade to lay siege and sack the city of Zara on the coast of Dalmatia to cover the costs of their passage on Venetian ships to the Holy Land.
 Then, with the blessing of the pope, Innocent II, they were diverted against to Constantinople to place an overthrown Byzantine emperor, back on his throne for a huge ransom.
 Once they arrived Alexis was unable to pay the money he had promised.
 The amount he owed kept growing as the crusaders upped the amount.
 The Pope and the Catholic bishops who were with the crusaders told them that they could loot and destroy the city and its population because they were degenerate heretics.
 The crusaders, who called themselves pilgrims not soldiers, decided to loot the city.
 One of their schemes was to drive the population from the city through terror.
 They set fires in the most densely populated neighborhoods of the city to drive the poor out.
 They felt they didn't have enough troops to conquer and control Constantinople so they would reduce the population.
 The fires were set to protect the rich neighborhoods so they could be looted.
+The Venetian Quarter was intentionally left undamaged.
 The fires destroyed more than a third of the city.
+The palaces of Blachernae and Bukoleon were spared to be turned over to the victors.
 The beautiful classical forums and colonnaded streets were enveloped in flames, the fires spread to churches, palaces, fine homes and tenements.
 The finest city in the world was burning right in front of the crusaders.
 The justified the destruction because it had been blessed by the pope and his clergy.
 They were really excited at the thought of the riches that would soon be theirs.

-Hagia Sophia, one of the chief prizes to be sacked by the crusaders, was closed off and subjected to a meticulous stripping of all of its treasures.
-Donkeys were brought into the church to carry stuff off, some resisting the crusaders who killed the poor animals and spread their blood all over the marble floors.
+Hagia Sophia, one of the chief prizes to be sacked by the crusaders, was sealed off and subjected to a meticulous stripping of all of its treasures.
+Donkeys were brought into the church to carry stuff off, some resisted the crusaders who killed the poor animals and spread their blood all over the marble floors.
 Prostitutes were brought into the church, who were lifted onto the altar, and encouraged to sing songs with filthy lyrics.
 One can assume that the crusaders took advantage of the women sexually right there in the sanctuary.
 The Venetians had made a list and pre-planned their looting so they got to the most precious things first, like golden chalices, icons, gospel covers and patens set with gems, pearls and gold enamel.
 Much of the loot in Hagia Sophia - like the great altar and silver ciborium - was too heavy to immediately break-up and add to the spoils.
 It took months to dismantle everything and melt it down into ingots.
 Like locusts the crusaders swarmed through the church every nook and cranny of Hagia Sophia looking for more.
-Priests and church wardens were tortured into revealing anything of the smallest value.
+The French soldiers had no interest in the works of art in the church and broke icons up to remove their silver covers.
+They ripped the silver covers off of books of the Gospels and tossed aside their illuminated manuscripts into heaps of trash.
+Finally, having taken everything they could at ground level they turned their attention to the golden crosses and crowns that had been suspended in the sanctuary for centuries.
+Some of the crosses were huge, larger than a man and hanging by silver chains.
+They were grabbed by hooks, pulled down and added to the pile of loot.
+Priests and old church wardens were tortured into revealing anything of the smallest value.
 The greed of the crusaders was insatiable.
 You can learn more about the looting of the sanctuary by clicking here.

 The Latin crusaders turned Hagia Sophia into a Catholic church, installed their own clergy and crowned their own emperor.
+They occupied the Patriarchal Palace and ejected any Greeks they found there.
 The city and the empire was divided up among the leaders of the crusade.
 The Venetians got Hagia Sophia.
-They appointed their Latin Catholic patriarch who established this throne in the former palace of the Patriarch, which had been badly damaged in the sack of the city.
+They appointed a new Latin Catholic patriarch who established this throne in the former palace of the Patriarch, which had been looted but not badly damaged in the sack of the city.
+The pope had a hard time finding a candidate both the French and Venetians would accept, and then getting him from Italy to his new see in Constantinople in 1207.
 The local Greek population of the city stayed away from Hagia Sophia during the time of the Latin occupation.
-There were very few worshipers and they all came from the crusaders and Italian merchants.
-The church was seldom open, only for special services that served the court of the new Latin empire.
+There were very few worshipers and they all came from the French crusaders and Italian merchants.
+There were armed battles inside Hagia Sophia between the French and Venetians over control of the church.
+In 1206 the Venetians stole the famous Hodegetria icon of the Theotokos from Hagia Sophia and carried it off to the headquarters of the Venetian Commune in Constantinople, the former monastery of the Pantokrator, which they had converted into an armed fortress.
+During Latin rule, Hagia Sophia was seldom open, only for special services that served the court of the new empire.
 Daily Orthodox liturgy ended in 1204 for obvious reasons.
 There was no money for anything, all of the silver chandeliers that had lit the church were melted down.
-There was no way to light the church for vespers and no oil for the lamps no evening and night vigils were stopped.
-Only candles were used.
-On the orders of the Pope the Venetians brought used marble columns into Hagia Sophia from the nearby ruined church of Saint Anastasia to create a Latin altar.
+There was no way to light the church for vespers with no oil for the lamps so evening and night vigils were stopped.
+Only a few candles were used in the vast church, those brought by pilgrims or the Greeks still left in the city.
+On the orders of the Pope the Venetians brought used marble columns into Hagia Sophia from the nearby ruined church of Saint Anastasia to create a Latin altar because they had melted down the solid silver columns of the ciborium and broken up the jeweled altar.
 The Latins melted down almost all of the Greek and Roman statues in the city, many of these were the famous works of the greatest artists of their times.
 The famous horses of San Marco were taken from the hippodrome and shipped to Venice, a long with hordes of marble columns, capitals and marble revetment.
 The Latin emperors also stripped the palaces and churches of the city of their lead roofs, which soon caused the collapse of those buildings.
+In 1217 the stripping of lead and copper from churches in occupied Constantinople was denounced by the Latin Legate from the Pope in Rome, Pelagius.
+This did not stop the new Latin Patriarch in Hagia Sophia from doing just that on two occasions - in 1221 and 1222.
+The Latins also removed valuable things like the gold-enameled templon of the south Church of the Pantokrator, which was decorated with semi-precious stone and rare marble.
+Its parts where shipped to Venice.
+The Venetians, who occupied the complex of Comnenian churches and monastery buildings, replaced it with a new templon with white marble bits taken from the now ruined church of Saint Polyeuktos.
+The Venetians dispatched shiploads of stuff from Saint Polyeuktos to decorate the inside and outside of San Marco.

 In 1261 Byzantine troops foraging near the city walls found the city unguarded and recaptured it almost by accident.
 There was a tremendous uproar in the city as they moved to reoccupy it.
 Thus, the last Latin emperor was awakened in his bed at Blachernae palace and told Greek troops were in the city and on the way to capture him.
 In a panic, he fled the palace leaving his bed unmade and the crown behind.
 He escaped on a Italian ship.
 Panic spread - the Italian merchants and catholic clergy in the city gathered up what they could carry, forced their way onto other Venetian boats in the harbor and evacuated the city.
 They left behind anyone who could not afford the bribes demanded by ship captains to buy an escape.
 Byzantine mobs stormed the Venetian quarter, burning their homes and businesses in revenge for 1204.
 Many people suffered for those sins of 1204 including people who had collaborated with the Latins and families of mixed marriages.